pagkly/Zed/Investopedia3/Elective-Deferral Contribution.md

 An elective-deferral contribution is made directly from an employee's salary to his or her employer-sponsored retirement plan such as a [401(k)](https://www.investopedia.com/terms/1/401kplan.asp) or [403(b)](https://www.investopedia.com/terms/1/403bplan.asp) plan.
 The employee must authorize the transaction before the contribution can be deducted.

 Elective-deferrals can be made on a pre-tax or after-tax basis if an employer allows.
-The [Internal Revenue Service](https://www.investopedia.com/terms/i/irs.asp) (IRS) establishes limits on how much an employee can defer or contribute to a [qualified retirement plan](https://www.investopedia.com/terms/q/qrp.asp).
+The [[Internal Revenue Service]](https://www.investopedia.com/terms/i/irs.asp) (IRS) establishes limits on how much an employee can defer or contribute to a [[qualified retirement plan]](https://www.investopedia.com/terms/q/qrp.asp).
 An elective-deferral contribution is also known as a "salary-deferral" or "salary-reduction" contribution.

 ### Key Takeaways